MarcinOrlowski/Mp3VoiceStamp/docs/USAGE.md

  If you want, you can also use any of the track title placeholders in tick format too!

  > ![Tip](../img/tip-small.png) If you don't want to have ticks said, tick format to empty
- > string either in config or via command line argument `--tick-format=""`.
+ > string either in config or via command line argument `--tick-format ""`.